null

 7. Repeat for 8 to 10 reps on each side.

-The side plank with oblique twist is a fantastic example of a compound exercise.
+The side plank with an oblique twist is a fantastic example of a compound exercise.
 It combines two uniplanar movements into one, making it a more functional multiplanar exercise.
 And, to increase the difficulty o this bodyweight compound exercise, you could add a shoulder press to the end of the movement with a free weight.

 4. Med Ball Wood Chops